FilipSokol/csharp-pdf-signature-val/README.md

+# PDF Signature validation
-# Simple program created in C# to check if the PDF file has a signature
+Simple program created in C# to check if the PDF file has a signature